wp-plugins/floating-social-media-icon/readme.txt

 You can use the shortcode  **[DISPLAY_ACURAX_ICONS]** in any post or page or even in your custom post types.
 You can also use  **&lt;?php DISPLAY_ACURAX_ICONS(); ?&gt;** anywhere in the theme files to show this icons.(But note that manual icons display will not have the animation

-= Can i customize the shortcode to show icons with differant icon design and size? =
+= Can i customize the shortcode to show social media icons with differant icon design and size? =

-Yes, You can use shortcode to display icon and set icon size,what ever you want which is supported by the plugin.
+Yes, You can use shortcode to display icon and set social media icon size,what ever you want which is supported by the plugin.
 You can override the global icon theme and size configuration using some attributes on shortcode.

 As you know we have given icon themes, Numbers to identify.
 Right now we have themes like, 1,2,3,4....